aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 3/readme.md

   - Cross-validation techniques are often used to tune the regularization parameter (λ) and find the optimal balance between bias and variance.
   - Regularization is a crucial tool in model development to create models that generalize well to unseen data and are robust against overfitting.

+## Establishing a Baseline Level of Performance

+Establishing a baseline level of performance with respect to bias and variance is an important initial step in evaluating and improving machine learning models.
+This baseline provides a starting point for comparison when experimenting with different algorithms, model architectures, or hyperparameters.

+Here's how we can establish a baseline level of performance:

+### 1. Choose a Simple Model:

+Start with a simple and straightforward model to establish the baseline.
+For example:

+- **Linear Regression:** Use linear regression for regression tasks.
+- **Logistic Regression:** Use logistic regression for binary classification tasks.
+- **Naive Bayes:** Use Naive Bayes for text classification tasks.
+- **Decision Trees:** Use decision trees for classification or regression tasks.

+### 2. Split the Data:

+Split your dataset into training and testing sets.
+Common splits are 70-30 or 80-20, where the larger portion is used for training.

+### 3. Train the Model:

+Train the chosen simple model using the training dataset.

+### 4. Evaluate on Training Data:

+Evaluate the model's performance on the training dataset.
+Calculate:

+- **Training Error (Bias):** This is the error (e.g., mean squared error for regression, cross-entropy loss for classification) obtained when the model predicts on the training data itself.
+A high training error indicates high bias (underfitting).

+### 5. Evaluate on Testing Data:

+Evaluate the model's performance on the testing dataset (which the model has not seen during training).
+Calculate:

+- **Testing Error (Variance):** This is the error obtained when the model predicts on the testing data.
+A significant difference between the training error and testing error indicates high variance (overfitting).

+### 6. Analyze Bias and Variance:

+Compare the training error (bias) and testing error (variance):

+- **High Training Error, High Testing Error:** Indicates high bias (underfitting).
+- **Low Training Error, High Testing Error:** Indicates high variance (overfitting).

+## 7. Record Baseline Metrics:

+Record key metrics such as:

+- Training Error
+- Testing Error
+- Accuracy (for classification tasks)
+- Mean Squared Error (for regression tasks)

+### 8. Iterative Improvement:

+Use the baseline performance as a reference point to iterate and improve the model:

+- If bias is high (underfitting), consider using a more complex model, adding more features, or tuning hyperparameters.
+- If variance is high (overfitting), try regularization techniques, feature selection, or increasing training data.